php-ru/symfony-docs-ru/components/serializer.rst

 You can pass the context key ``as_collection`` in order to have the results always as a collection.

-.. deprecated:: 4.2

-    Relying on the default value ``false`` is deprecated since Symfony 4.2.

 The ``XmlEncoder``
 ~~~~~~~~~~~~~~~~~~